 Learn what skills the organization is lacking within and how your additional knowledge can bring benefits to the company.
 With the right approach, proper planning and vision, it will be easy to convince your boss for the education funds.

-12 Tips to Convince Your Employer to Pay for Your Education:
+How to Convince Your Employer to Fund Your Education:

 1. Choose the right subject: